sailorproject/sailor/CONTRIBUTING.md

   * File names and variable names, including functions, use snake_case
   * A variable for a model class can use PascalCase
   * Avoid 1 letter variable names when deemed apropriate
-  * Add spaces between operators, after commands and inside curly braces
+  * Add spaces between operators, after commas and inside curly braces
   * Identation normally uses 4 spaces
   * Use the constructor syntax for tables when possible.
   * When tables have functions use `self` to refer to itself